Editor's Note: This post was originally published in February 2020 and has been updated with additional information and newer resources in May 2023.

 Building your brand takes time and resources, and in today’s connected world, the reputation that you’ve worked so hard to build can be tarnished with just a few keystrokes.
-Your company's information can quickly go viral, which is great - if it’s the kind of information that draws in consumers.
-Like it or not, what’s said about your company online can make or break your success.
-Fortunately, utilizing social media and content can help you to improve your digital reputation.
+And whether you like it or not, what’s said about your company online can make or break your success.
+Fortunately, utilizing social media marketing and content can help you to improve your digital reputation.

 Be a Social Media Maven

 Marketers of yesteryear understood the importance of networking.
-Heading to networking events and attending power-lunches haven’t exactly become a thing of the past, but if you aren’t networking online, it’s unlikely that you are going to get the kind of positive attention that you need to connect with your consumer base.
+Heading to networking events and attending power lunches hasn’t exactly become a thing of the past, but if you aren’t networking online, it’s unlikely that you are going to get the kind of positive attention that you need to connect with your consumer base.
 There are several ways that you can take hold of your presence on social media and use it to improve your digital reputation.

 It’s a wise idea to claim your brand’s social media profiles and monitor them closely.
 Having someone hijack your brand through a social media platform can do serious damage to your online reputation.
 Search for your company name on each of the major social media sites to ensure that nobody is stealing your brand identity.